 A note about photography:

 Throughout the year, the Daniels Faculty takes photographs of students and of their work during reviews, studios, and events.
-If you do not wish to have your photograph taken, please contact the Communications team at communications@daniels.utoronto.ca.
+If you do not wish to have your photograph taken, please contact communications@daniels.utoronto.ca.

 Sharing student work: